Puey Ungphakorn: Free Thai movement

 Thailand joined the Second World War on the side of the Axis in January 1942, following its invasion by Japan the previous month and the subsequent decision of Thailand's military ruler, Field Marshal Plaek Phibunsongkhram, to ally with rather than resist the Japanese invaders.
 Puey's studies were as a result interrupted, and he joined the Free Thai Movement resisting the pro-Japanese government, helping to organise the movement in the United Kingdom.
-Puey was commissioned as a Captain into the British Army and underwent vigorous training with the Special Operations Executive, In November 1944 he parachuted into Chai Nat Province in northern Thailand as part of Operation APPRECIATION, intended to establish contact with the influential and anti-Japanese politician Pridi Banomyong.
-He was captured almost immediately, and remained technically a prisoner of war until the Japanese surrender in September 1945, though he in fact made contact with Free Thai members of the Thai police and was able to work with them from his jail cell.
+Puey was commissioned as a Captain into the British Army and underwent vigorous training with the Special Operations Executive.
+In November 1944, he parachuted into Chai Nat Province in northern Thailand as part of Operation APPRECIATION, intended to establish contact with the influential and anti-Japanese politician Pridi Banomyong.
+He was captured almost immediately and remained technically a prisoner of war until the Japanese surrender in September 1945, though he in fact made contact with Free Thai members of the Thai police and was able to work with them from his jail cell.

 After the war, Puey was promoted to the rank of Major in the British forces and was made a Member of the Order of the British Empire.
 He resumed his studies, having won a Leverhulme Trust scholarship, and in 1948 received a doctorate in economics from the London School of Economics, becoming one of the first Thais to do so.
 His thesis, dated 1949, was titled The economics of tin control.

 Government service

 Ministry of Finance

-In 1949 Puey became an economist in the Ministry of Finance.
-In 1953 he was appointed managing director of the National Economic Council.
+In 1949, Puey became an economist in the Ministry of Finance.
+In 1953, he was appointed managing director of the National Economic Council.

 Bank of Thailand

-In 1953, Puey was appointed Deputy Governor of the Bank of Thailand.
+Also in 1953, Puey was appointed Deputy Governor of the Bank of Thailand.
 Upon becoming governor in 1959, Puey quickly attracted the attention of international agencies, foreign governments, and the international financial community for the integrity of his financial planning and management.
 His international stature was recognised ceremoniously in 1964 when he became the first Thai to receive the Magsaysay Award for public service.
 Equally important, this international recognition gave him an influence with Field Marshals Sarit Thanarat, Thanom Kittikachorn, and their cohorts which far exceeded his bureaucratic position.
 They sought his aid and advice as a troubleshooter for Thailand's monetary interests, particularly in matters they had botched or in which they were suspected to have their own private interests, such as remedying Sarit's mishandling of Thailand's participation on an international tin council and preventing a kickback scandal over the foreign printing of Thailand's currency.